marjoleinF/curtail/README.md

 #> risk        17
 ```

 Perhaps we also want to assess the accuracy of decisions based on stochastic curtailment, using leave-on-out cross validation.
-This can be done using the stochCurtailXval function:
+This can be done using the stochCurtailXval function.
+As this is computationally intensive, in this example we only apply the function to the first 250 observations:

 ``` r
 stochCurtailXval(itemscores[1:250,], Xstar = 17)